zedparsa/Flowsense-ids/README.md

 ---

 #### 6) Core helper: basic_signal
-This helper enforces one key invariant: every computed signal must align to the same global time axis.
+This helper enforces a strong invariant: every signal must align to the same global time axis and provide a value for every time window.
+Without that, features can end up with different lengths or missing windows, making merges error-prone and creating subtle bugs.

 ```python
     def basic_signal(compute_function):
         signal = compute_function(n)
         return signal.reindex(global_index, fill_value=0)
 ```

+Conceptually, this is output standardization.
+Each signal function focuses only on its definition (count, sum, entropy, timing variability), and the helper handles alignment and missing-window behavior.
+Filling missing windows with zero is also a semantic choice: “no packets happened” becomes a real value, not “unknown.”

 Key implementation notes:
 > - `reindex(..., fill_value=0)` is the main reason your signals are comparable and stackable in a single output table.